 Let’s do the skirt now.
 First you need to clean the side edges of the skirt pieces.

 I described in detail how to drape the skirt in the first article about this pattern.
-Go to "Skirt" chapter of this article and take a look...
+Go to the "Skirt" chapter of this article and take a look...
 I feel that there is no need to describe everything in detail again, so here you will find only photos of that process...

-Flexible draped waistline
+Elastic draped waistline